AshishRajIITI/Patatap/README.md

 **Tap-a-Tap** (A clone of Patatap)

- (*)If on laptop-> Just tap any letter of ARSCII value ranging between 097-122 or 065-090, to see the effect.
+ *If on laptop* -> Just tap any letter of ARSCII value ranging between 097-122 or 065-090, to see the effect.

- (*)If on Mobile-> Just tap anywhere on your screen to see the animation-sound synchrony.
+ *If on Mobile* -> Just tap anywhere on your screen to see the animation-sound synchrony.
 I have randomised the click using a function so that every time you click on mobile, you                    see a different effect!

  **NOTE** => Presently, it only has two shapes(circle and rectangle).